palfibeni/KerAzsMB/README.md

 ```
 /script mage_attack_skull()
 ```
+4. enjoy :)

 ## Special Thanks
 ### Kearlah
 He is my guildmaster, and without him, I wouldn't even know multiboxing exists, and most of these macros are written by him.
 You can find them [here](https://github.com/KocsiLevente/multibox).
 ### FurySwipes
 A very generous developer, he made the 5mmb which is a similar framework, and from I learnt, and copied a lot.
-Check it out [here](https://furyswipes.wixsite.com/mysite)
+Check it out [here](https://furyswipes.wixsite.com/mysite).